-Off-road the SWM felt light, nimble, highly responsive to rider input, and easy to manouver on slower, trickier ground.
+Off-road the SWM felt light, nimble, highly responsive to rider input, and easy to manoeuvre on slower, trickier ground.
 For an adventure rider, this bike is about as unintimidating as it gets in off-road conditions.
-The power comes in smoothly, the suspension, whilst not top notch, is up to the job, and I’d put money on the novice and inexperienced rider going further down trails and enjoying the experience more than they would on larger, heavier adventure bikes.
+The power comes in smoothly, the suspension, whilst not top-notch, is up to the job, and I’d put money on the novice and inexperienced rider going further down trails and enjoying the experience more than they would on larger, heavier adventure bikes.

-If you really wanted to be a hero I reckon the SuperDual would just about nudge 100mph on the autobhan but you’d be knackered and battered in minutes.
-For stress free long-distance comfort, you’re going to need to travel at around 60mph.
+If you really wanted to be a hero I reckon the SuperDual would just about nudge 100mph on the autobahn but you’d be knackered and battered in minutes.
+For stress-free long-distance comfort, you’re going to need to travel at around 60mph.

 SWM Superdual – Conclusion